-FPT Software Company, Ltd. ("FPT Software" hereinafter) Corporate Data Protection Policy, procedures, guidelines and templates lay out strict requirements for processing personal data pertaining to customers, business partners, employees or any other individual.
+FPT Software Company, Ltd. ("FPT Software" hereinafter) Corporate Data Protection Policy, guidelines, procedures, and templates lay out strict requirements for processing personal data pertaining to customers, business partners, employees or any other individual.
 It meets the requirements of the European Data Protection Regulation/Directive, PDPD13 VN as well as other national Data Protection Regulations and ensures compliance with the principles of national and international data protection laws in force all over the world.
-The policy, procedures, guidelines and templates set a globally applicable data protection and security standard for FPT Software and regulates the sharing of information between FPT Software, subsidiaries and legal entities.
-FPT Software have established guiding data protection principles - among them transparency, data economy and data security - as FPT Software guidelines.
+The policy, guidelines, procedures and templates set a globally applicable data protection and security standard for FPT Software and regulates the sharing of information between FPT Software, subsidiaries, and legal entities.
+FPT Software have established guiding data protection principles - among them transparency, data economy and data security - as FPT Software Personal Data Protection Handbook and ISM guidelines.